j33433/MPowerTCX/README.md

 ## What it Does
 This software converts the CSV data produced by MPower Echelon and Echelon2 consoles to TCX format.

-The TCX file can then be uploaded to Strava, imported into GoldenCheetah or used with most other cycling data viewers.
+The TCX file can be uploaded to most cycling data viewers.

 ### Support